 Being someone who is naturally emotionally intense or sensitive can bring about difficulties that have nothing to do with the trait itself, but come from being a minority group in society.
-Having accumulated experiences of being misunderstood and marginalised, you may have have learned to feel bad about who you are.
-Often, an emotionally intense person not only feels like they are the black sheep in society, but also the ‘problematic ones’ in their own family.
+Having accumulated experiences of being misunderstood and marginalised, you may have learned to feel bad about who you are.
+Often, an emotionally intense person not only feels like they are the black sheep in society but also the ‘problematic ones’ in their own family.

-The "identified patient" (IP), is a term commonly used in systemic family therapy to describe the phenomenon of how a family with unhealthy relationship dynamic assigns one person in the family as the scapegoat.
+The "identified patient" (IP), is a term commonly used in systemic family therapy to describe the phenomenon of how a family with an unhealthy relationship dynamic assigns one person in the family as the scapegoat.
 Sadly, pointing the finger at another family member as the cause of all evils is a common unconscious strategy used by some family members to evade their own emotional pain and sufferings.

 Signs that you were made to play the role of the ‘black sheep’: